Your Privacy is protected.

 By Dr. Justin Marchegiani

+Fructose is a monosaccharide, or single sugar, that has the same chemical formula as glucose but a different molecular structure.
 Most people aren’t aware that too much fruit can be bad for you due to it’s excess levels of fructose.
 Unfortunately, it seems that fructose is in everything today.
 It can damage the liver and increase the presence of free radicals in the bloodstream.
-We see it in unhealthy processed and refined foods, foods that are mistakenly thought to be healthy, and of course, in whole fruits.
+We see it in unhealthy processed and refined foods.
+Foods that are mistakenly thought to be healthy, and of course, in whole fruits.
 The key is knowing what to look for when decreasing and managing your fructose consumption.

 What Is Fructose?